-The Link Setup Bursty subfield of the ILSC Type subfield of ILS Information field of the Differentiated Link Setup element should be set to 1 only if AP considers that it is congested by bursty link setup operations.
+The Link Setup Bursty subfield of the ILSC Type subfield of ILS Information field of the Differentiated Link Setup element shall be set to 1 when AP considers that it is congested by bursty link setup operations.
 When AP considers that it congested by bursty link setup operations is out of the scope of the standard.

 10.25.10.2 Non-AP STA procedures for differentiated initial link setup